Hosa Wells Okunbo: Career

 Okunbo was member of the Board of Directors of NatCom Development and Investment Ltd., which is the holding company of Nigerian telecommunications giant NTEL.

 Honours and recognition

 On Saturday, 21 September 2019, in Geneva, Switzerland, Okunbo was bestowed with the Global Peace Award from the chairman of the Order of Lafayette Awards, "in recognition of his efforts in global peace and business innovations."
 In March 2017, he received Businessman of the Year award at the '2016 Vanguard Personality of Year Awards'.
 Okunbo received the Africa Titans Award in 2012, from the Congress of the United States in collaboration with the African Society Summit, in recognition of "strides on behalf of Africa in the international arena."

 In November 2012, the University of Benin conferred Okunbo with an honorary Doctor of Science degree.

-Okumba was granted the "Worthy Ambassador of Unity Award" as an old student of Federal Government College, Warri in March 2016.